 A humorist, actor, and rambling cowboy, Will Rogers lived on this site in the 1920s and 1930s.
-His ranch house, a folksy blend of Navajo rugs and Mission-style furniture, has become a museum featuring Rogers memorabilia.
-A short film presented in the visitor center highlights Rogers' roping technique and homey words of wisdom.
+His ranch house, a folksy blend of Navajo rugs and Mission-style furniture, has become a museum of Rogers memorabilia.
+A short film shown in the visitor center highlights Rogers' roping technique and homey words of wisdom.
 Open for docent-led tours, the ranch house features Rogers' stuffed practice calf and the high ceiling he raised so he could practice his famed roping style indoors.

 Rogers was a polo enthusiast, and in the 1930s his front-yard polo field attracted such friends as Douglas Fairbanks Sr. for weekend games.
 Today the park's broad lawns are excellent for picnicking, and there are miles of eucalyptus-lined trails for hiking.
 Free weekend games are scheduled from April through October, weather permitting.

 Also part of the park is Inspiration Point Trail.
-Who knows how many of Will Rogers' famed witticisms came to him while he and his wife hiked or rode
+Who knows how many of Will Rogers' famed witticisms came to him while he and his wife hiked or rode horses along